 - IF YOU’RE AN IMPROVER (also known as Rationals), you value logic and competence.
 To combat public speaking stress, focus on the changes your speech might generate.
 Would you pass up a chance to tweak a particular system because you weren’t feeling completely confident?
 Of course not; so don’t pass up this chance to share the powerful thinking you’ve done, and the breakthrough conclusions you’ve reached with people who might just be smart enough to apply your insights.

 - IF YOU’RE AN EXPERIENCER (also known as Artisans), you’re a person who wants to live fully in the moment.
 Fortunately, this moment of discomfort is about to pass, and you’ll be in your element, sharing your concrete experience with other people.
 Focus on your game plan — both because that will remind you that you know what you’re doing, and also because you’re more likely to stick with the “script” if you think about it now — and when you get onstage, focus on your audience, and be in the moment with them.

 And one more tip for everyone:

 Public Speaking Stress is Like Having a Headache

-Doesn’t reflect on your skill, strength, preparation, or worth.
+- Doesn’t reflect on your skill, strength, preparation, or worth; and

-In fact, because public speaking stress helps you focus on the job at hand, you might even do a better job than you would if you were totally stress-free!
+Ironically, because public speaking stress helps you focus on the job at hand, you may even do a better job than if you were stress-free!